Top sustainable construction trends for 2025

 We at Ecohome are hoping this speeds the adoption of better sustainable construction products and methods, and makes training quicker and easier to encourage more people into the construction trades and ease some of the chronic shortages of trained construction tradespeople in 2020 and beyond.

-8. Increase in PV Solar panels on homes
+8. Increase in PV solar panels on homes

-There has been a steady increase in the installation of solar panels on homes in North America, which is encouraged by technological advances, decreasing prices, as well as recieving help from states in the form of Renewable Portfolio Standards (RPS).
+There has been a steady increase in the installation of solar panels on homes in North America, which is encouraged by technological advances, decreasing prices, as well as receiving help from states in the form of Renewable Portfolio Standards (RPS).

 9. Non-toxic building materials and healthy homes.

-Building healthy homes with safer indoor air quality is a trend that increases in popularity every year, and we think 2020 will offer significant growth.
+Building healthy homes with safer indoor air quality is a trend that increases in popularity every year, and we think 2025 will offer significant growth.
 New non-toxic building products hit market regularly, but what is important is when box stores opt for more eco-friendly material options.
-This is a reflection of the trend towards protecting indoor air quality in homes, as well as being a trend setter, since people are more likely to choose them if they are easier to find.

 Ecohome comprehensively supports the work of "Mind the Store" who have had many victories in getting poisonous chemicals out of the US's major retailers - including the notable victory of getting Home Depot to banish Phthalates from Vinyl Flooring in 2015-6.
 Check out your local materials retailer for their hazardous chemicals policy here